waynefuchs/odin-npm/README.md

 # NPM

-This is a project containing random private npm packages for personal use as I work through The Odin Project.
+This is a project containing random self-written npm packages for personal use as I work through The Odin Project.